BG4mer/codename-lua-download/README.md

 - LuaJIT native binding (recommended) OR
 - Lua 5.4 native binding OR
 - Pure Haxe Lua VM (slow but no native setup)
-- Generate target-specific native binding for Windows/macOS/Linux (hxcpp/hxcpp + C++) to load LuaJIT and forward calls.
+- Generate target-specific native binding for Windows/macOS/Linux (hxcpp/hxcpp + C++) to load LuaJIT and forward